-- (i)(ii) -is not approved by local building, health, or fire officials as provided for in this chapter; or (ii)(iii) (A) except as provided in subsection (3)(a)(iii)(B), is within 500 feet of and on the same street as a building used exclusively as a church, synagogue, or other place of worship or as a school or postsecondary school other than a commercially operated school, unless the locality allows for a reduced requires a greater - distance.
-This distance must be measured in a straight line from the center of the nearest entrance of the place of worship or school to the nearest entrance of the licensee's premises.

-(B) Subsection (3)(a)(iii)(A) does not apply if the application is for license renewal and the licensed premises was established before the church, synagogue, or other place of worship or school or postsecondary registered premises:

-I existed on the same str eet -- --------------------------- -----
+- (i) is situated within a zone of a locality where an activity related to the use of marijuana conflicts with an ordinance, a certified copy of which has been filed with the department: - (4) (a) The department may deny a license for an adult-use provider, adult-use marijuana infused products provider, or adult-use dispensary or an endorsement for manufacturing if the applicant's proposed registered premises: - (i)(ii) -is not approved by local building, health, or fire officials as provided for in this chapter; or (ii)(iii) (A) except as provided in subsection (3)(a)(iii)(B), is within 500 feet of and on the same street as a building used exclusively as a church, synagogue, or other place of worship or as a school or postsecondary school other than a commercially operated school, unless the locality allows for a reduced requires a greater distance.
+This distance must be measured in a straight line from the center of the nearest entrance of the place of worship or school to the nearest entrance of the licensee's premises. - (B) Subsection (3)(a)(iii)(A) does not apply if the application is for license renewal and the licensed premises was established before the church, synagogue, or other place of worship or school or postsecondary school existed on the same stree eet str same the on existed school ---------------------------------- ----- ----- ------ ----- ---- --------- -------- --

-(b) For the purposes of this subsection (4) (3) , "school' " and "postsecondary school" have the meanings p rovided in 20-5-402.
+(b) For the purposes of this subsection (4) (3) , "school" a and "postsecondary school" have the meanings pr rovided in 20-5-402.